Cody Gakpo

 A PSV academy graduate, Gakpo made his first-team debut in February 2018.
 In the 2021–22 season, he won the Dutch Footballer of the Year award after scoring 21 goals in 47 games in all competitions.
 He signed for Liverpool in January 2023.

 Gakpo played youth international football for the Netherlands from under-18 to under-21 level.
 He made his senior international debut in June 2021 at UEFA Euro 2020.

-Early life and youth
+Early life

 Gakpo was born in Eindhoven and raised in the district of Stratum.
 His father was born in Togo and has Ghanaian ancestry, while his mother is Dutch.
 In 2007, he moved to the youth academy of PSV, where he then progressed through all of the youth teams.